Vasundhra-Gupta/C-Cpp/cpp.md

 (This is a commit in main branch!!
 LATEST!!)

 SO basically the issue is that merge commit doesnt do anything , it just merge the files, so to avoid this situation, we use rebase

+- git reflog is used to give more precise history, commits
 </body>
 </html>